AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 ### 5. Import GCS events to Adobe Experience Platform and map to XDM schema

-Next, you can map the GA event data into an existing dataset that you created previously, or create a new dataset using whichever XDM schema you choose.
-Once you have selected the schema, the Experience Platform applies machine learning to automatically map each of the fields in the Google Analytics data to your own schema.
+Next, you can map the GA event data into an existing dataset that you created previously, or create a new dataset, using whichever XDM schema you choose.
+Once you have selected the schema, the Experience Platform applies machine learning to automatically pre-map each of the fields in the Google Analytics data to your [XDM schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en#ui).

 Mappings are very easy to change and you can even create derived or calculated fields from the Google Analytics data.
 Once you have finished mapping the fields into your XDM schema, you can schedule this import on a recurring basis as well as apply error validation during the ingestion process.
 This ensures that there aren’t any issues with the data you have imported.